amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Permeability
 ____________

 For each material either the ``permeability`` or the ``hydraulic_conductivity`` must be specified, but not both.
-If specifying the ``permeability`` either a single value for each direction can be given for the entire material or the ``permeability`` values can be read from a file by specifing the attribute ``type`` as "file".
+If specifying the ``permeability`` either a single value for each direction can be given for the entire material or the ``permeability`` values can be read from a file by specifying the attribute ``type`` as "file".
 The attribute ``attribute`` gives the name of the attribute with an Exodus II mesh file to be read.
 Finally the file name is specified using the attribute ``filename``.

 .. code-block:: xml